moonrepo/starbase/README.md

 ### Execute systems

-Ideally by this phase, all component values are accessed immutably, but not a hard requirement.
+In this phase, systems are processed using components to drive business logic.
+Ideally by this phase, all components are accessed immutably, but not a hard requirement.

 ```rust
 app.execute(system_func);